-Other directorships and positions held in 2019 and ongoing as of 25 March 2020
+■ Other directorships and positions held in 2020 and ongoing as of 23 March 2021

-- Chairman of the Board of Directors and Director of Rallye (listed company); - Chairman and Member of the Board of Directors of Companhia Brasileira de Distribuição (listed company - Brazil); - Vice-Chairman and Director of Fondation d'Entreprise Casino; - Chairman of Fondation Euris.
+- Chairman of the Board of Directors and Director of Rallye (listed company); - Chairman of Euris Holding and Financière Euris; - Chairman and Member of the Board of Directors of Companhia Brasileira de Distribuição (listed company - Brazil); - Chairman and Member of the Board of Directors of Sendas Distribuidora S.A.
+(Assaï, listed company - Brazil); - Vice-Chairman and Director of Fondation d'Entreprise Casino; - Chairman of Fondation Euris.

-- Director and Member of the Selection, Appointments and Compensation Committee of Fimalac; - Honorary Chairman and Director of Institut de l'École normale supérieure.
+- Director and Member of the Selection, Appointments and Compensation Committee of Fimalac; - Honorary Chairman of Institut de l'École normale supérieure.

-- Chairman and Chief Executive Officer of Casino Finance; - Chairman and Member of the Board of Directors of Wilkes Cnova N.V. (listed company Netherlands); - Chairman and Member of the Board of Directors of Wilkes Participações (Brazil); - Chairman of "Promotion des Talents", a non-profit organisation.
+- Chairman and Chief Executive Officer of Casino Finance; - Chairman of "Promotion des Talents", a non-profit organisation.